 Internship Program Overview

-The SLS Summer Internship Program is a paid opportunity for students looking to gain real-world experience related to sustainability and community engagement.
+The SLS Summer Internship Program is an opportunity for students looking to gain real-world experience related to sustainability and community engagement.
 SLS seeks to provide our partners with support and resources so that they may support the people and places in which they work, while providing our students with practical experience in supporting solutions for sustainable communities.
 SLS student interns will work with an SLS partner either on or off campus.
 There are also opportunities to intern in the SLS office.
 Already have an unpaid internship lined up, or a partner in mind?
 Contact SLS and let us know and we will consider adding that internship to our summer program!

 All student interns will also participate in professional development sessions alternated with seminar sessions led by SLS staff, which include speakers, engagement with cutting-edge scholarship, peer presentations, and more.
 SLS student interns will earn standard summer internship course audit credit from Georgia Tech.
 Once a student applies, their application will be reviewed to determine if they will move on to the interview process.
 After the interview process is complete, if a student is moving forward in the program they will be matched with specific partners based on criteria that include major/discipline, partner requirements, and student interests.
 Applications will be accepted and evaluated on a rolling basis until April 1st, or until all internship positions are filled.
 Note that while most positions are expected to go to undergraduate students, graduate students are also welcome to apply.
 We anticipate selecting between 5 - 10 interns this summer.